benrbray/remark-cite/README.md

 For more information, see the individual folders for each package.

-## Not Yet Implemented

-The following features have not yet been implemented, but may be in the future.
-Pull requests are most welcome!

-* integration with rehype
-* the plugin currently does not distinguish between

 ## Contributing

 Pull requests for bugfixes or new features / options are welcome.
 Be aware that changes to the syntax extension `micromark-extension-cite` may also have an impact on the other two packages, and you will need to test all three.